fleetwoodmac/FUSEless-Mount-macOS/README.md

 ### Step 1: Download and configure Lima VM template
 1. Download one of the  `alpine-virtiofs-*.yaml` config file from this repository to a directory of your choice.
-   - This is a configuration file will install Alpine Linux with the LXQt desktop environment and a few packages like LibreOffice Writer/Calc, xpdf, GEdit and mpv so that you can look at files of different types in your backup.
+   - This is a configuration file will install Alpine Linux with the LXQt desktop environment and a few packages like LibreOffice Writer/Calc, xpdf, and GEdit so that you can look at files of different types in your backup.
    - BorgBackup users should download  `alpine-virtiofs-borg.yaml`.
 Restic users should download  `alpine-virtiofs-restic.yaml`.
 2. Open up the .yaml file in a text editor.
 We need to configure a shared directory location between VM and the host to be able extract files from your backups to.
    - go to the "mounts" section in the file